ashkan-nasirzadeh/PNC/README.md

 | build | this directory will hold the package/software/application when it's created |
 ## variables
 ---
-these rules can be combined together (e.g. nConnArr(new connection array) or reQueriesCount(requested queries count))
+these rules can be combined together (e.g. nConnArr(new connection array) or reqQueriesCount(requested queries count))
 ### single/two letter prefixes
 single letter prefixes is about abstracting traditional prefixes that many developers use in their programs for example we may use `newUser`,`newShoppingCard`,`newIP` and so on , so from now on we'll use `nUser`,`nShoppingCard`,`nIP`,...